 Ask Berklee Global Initiatives

 These are drop-in sessions for Berklee Global Academic Partner schools.
 All students, faculty, and staff from the partner schools are welcome to join the sessions.
-Click the links below to register for the sessions.
+New sessions will be announced soon.

 Berklee Global Connections Series

 - Thursday, August 5, 2021, 1:00 p.m.: Global Connections: Celebrating the Modern Sounds of Egypt

 - Join Berklee student Yassin El Noshokaty, Ahmad El Haggar ’16, and Egyptian rapper Mosalem for this engaging session that will connect aspiring Egyptian musicians with the Berklee community.
 The goal of the session is to explore the Egyptian music scene to help make Berklee more accessible to Middle Eastern students.
 The session will also include time for a Q&A. Register.